stpdimitrov/peakwork/README.md

 ## Deployment

-### Prerequisites
+Prerequisites

  -Google Cloud SDK shell contains all gcloud, docker, and kubectl command-line tools.

- Your project contains a Docker file wich will be used to make a container image.
+ Your project contains a Docker file which will be used to make a container image.
  - Build an image : docker build -t gcr.io/peakwork-221411/<name_of_your_peakwork_project>:<version> .
  - Probably you will need to configure your container registry at first try : gcloud auth configure-docker
  - Push your image to container registry : push gcr.io/peakwork-221411/peakwork:v1
+ - Deploy the registered image to Kubernates cluster (which should be available and running)

 ## Built With